-A Younger late 60s teak short Sequence sideboard in good vintage condition .
+A Younger late 60s teak short Sequence sideboard another now in

 This is the shorter of the 2 Sequence models that were introduced in 1968 to replace a number of other models .
 This was done to reduce costs by rationalising their range at a time when wealthier British customers had less to spend due to higher taxes .
 Rather than reduce quality , A Younger decided it was better to concentrate on one model rather than the previous 6 to 8 different ones .
 Also they felt it was time to produce a shorter version .
 As with G Plan and McIntosh there was a demand for smaller models , even if it was a lot less than for the longer version .
 As a result this size is much rarer , and probably for every 5 or 6 long ones , you’ll find one of this size .

 A Younger furniture was always more expensive than pieces by G Plan and McIntosh .
 Their chief designer from the mid 1950s was the talented John Herbert , and they were one of the first British mainstream makers to use afromosia and teak in the 1950s .
 He was joined by a little known designer called Alan Pledge who assisted him in coming up with the Sequence range .

 We may also have the longer version of this lovely sideboard in stock as we do look out for them .
 So just ask and hopefully we will have one available .

 Dimensions: 167cms long 79 high 46 deep